The Dog's Immune System

 I'm thinking of another top quality pet food that also boasts a Crude Protein value of 38% in its Guaranteed Analysis, but only utilizes three animal protein sources.
 The elimination diet trial would take only half as long as the other food's trial.

 The point is, it doesn't necessarily matter how many animal protein sources the food sports.
 What matters is the Crude Protein value in the Guaranteed Analysis.

 For that reason, I personally favor single-source protein formulations.
-They're much less complicated should the pet develop an allergy and the veterinarian suspect that food is the cause.
-One can simply eliminate that protein source and try another.
+They're much less complicated should the pet develop an allergy.
+If the veterinarian suspects that food is the cause, the owner can simply eliminate that protein source and try another.

 © 2017 Bob Bamberg